Saboor-Hamedi/Saboor-Hamedi/README.md

 ###### I am an ordinary person 😊
 <span>
   <p>
       I have a computer science background more especifically Information System, I have aquired my Bachelor Degree from  [uinjkt][website]

+    [UIII][website]
   </p>
   </span>